The Foundation of success Objectives and Strategy

 The materiality assessment also showed the significance of external societal trends that Clariant has a limited ability to influence on its own, but that represent important market drivers for long-term strategic consideration.
 With the growth of overall global wealth, consumption patterns are shifting.
 This shift is leading to growing demand for beauty, health, and lifestyle solutions.
 In addition, demographic changes such as the growing and aging world population are increasing demands related to food security, mobility, and safety.
 Lastly, increased urbanization is requiring innovative solutions in construction, energy production and use, and environmental protection.
 Clariant products and services offer a broad spectrum of solutions that respond to these global trends.

 A key element of assessing the significance of topics was the first Sustainability Dialog 2015 in Frankfurt, where more than 150 representatives from industry, the media, the capital market, and public politics participated.
 The 2016 Sustainability Dialog revisited these topics when about 200 participants gathered in Shanghai.
-In 2017, Clariant plans to work with its for the next iteration of the materiality assessment.
+In 2017, Clariant plans to work with its stakeholders for the next iteration of the materiality assessment.

 In April 2016, Christian Kohlpaintner relocated to Shanghai to give the Executive Committee presence in the region to drive strategic execution and to accelerate growth.
 He discusses the increasing strategic role China plays for Clariant.